free-doughnuts/scripts_goodies/SwitchBashToZsh.md

-# How to switch from default Bash to Zsh
+# How To Switch From Default Bash To Zsh

 > [!TIP]
 >